WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `exit`

-5. Install a new library on the Databricks cluster, see the [Microsoft documentation](https://docs.databricks.com/libraries.html#install-a-library-on-a-cluster) for details.
+5. Install a new library on your Databricks cluster, see the [Databricks documentation](https://docs.databricks.com/libraries.html#install-a-library-on-a-cluster) for details.

 6. Select the following options for the Install Library prompt: